hazelcast/hazelcast-reference-manual/src/Security.md

-Hazelcast has an extensible, JAAS based security feature you can use to authenticate both cluster members and clients, and to perform access control checks on client operations.
+With Hazelcast's extensible, JAAS based security feature, you can:

+- authenticate both cluster members and clients,
+- and perform access control checks on client operations.
 Access control can be done according to endpoint principal and/or endpoint address.

 You can enable security declaratively or programmatically, as shown below.